-Cricket expands 4G LTE network and reveals first two LTE smartphonesAlex Wagner - Deputy Managing Editor, News Desk
+Cricket expands 4G LTE network and reveals first two LTE smartphonesAlex Wagner - Editorial Director of News and Content

 Today is a big day for Cricket Wireless, as the carrier has announced an expansion of its 4G LTE network as well as its first two LTE-capable smartphones.
 Cricket's LTE network is now live in Philadelphia, Pa. and Phoenix, Ariz., as well as Houston, San Antonio, Austin, Laredo, Corpus Christi and Brownsville-McAllen-Harlingen, Texas.
 Cricket says that its LTE service now covers 21 million people in 11 markets.